frozzenshooter/LSystems/README.md

 # LSystems (Lindenmayer-Systems)
 L-systemas are a theoretical framework introduced by Lindenmayer.
 Originaly designed to study the development of multicellular organism, in computer graphics they can be used to visualize realistic plant structures and develpoment processes.
+In the following paragraphs a short overview is provided, a description with more details can be found in the provided pdf in the docs/ folder.

 ## General idea
 L-systems follow the simple concept of rewriting.
 Rewriting describes the process of successivly replacing parts of an inital object(string) with rewriting rules/productions.